 - Increases the body by two times, the acceleration possessed by the body also increases by two times.

-- Increases the mass by two times, the acceleration is reduced to half of its initial value with a = F/m.
+- Increases the mass by two times, and the acceleration is reduced to half of its initial value with a = F/m.

-The force applied on an object at rest causes it to accelerate in the direction of the force.
+The force applied to an object at rest causes it to accelerate in the direction of the force.
 However, if the object is already in motion, or if this situation is viewed from a moving inertial reference frame, the body might appear to speed up, slow down or change its direction depending on the direction of the force and the directions that the object and reference frame are moving relative to each other.

 In relation, “F = m x a” both force and acceleration are vector quantities that they both magnitude and direction.
 The force can be a single force or it can be the combination of more than one force.

 The momentum of the body is the quantity of motion possessed by the body.
-It is equal to the product of mass and velocity of the body.
+It is equal to the product of the mass and velocity of the body.